 Our Next Life

-Tanya is one of the best writers that I’ve ever seen in this space.
+Tanya is one of the best writers that I’ve ever seen in this space and the only blogger that I’m fully on the same page with her conservative path to FI.
 She and her husband just recently retired and have been loving life and showing the world what is really possible if you live life with intention.

 Journey To Launch